nakulmitra/database-postgresql/notes/schemas.md

 Here, the `books` table is created inside the `library_schema` schema.

 ### 3.4 Renaming or Changing Ownership
-You can rename a schema or transfer its ownership to another user:
+We can rename a schema or transfer its ownership to another user:
 ```
 -- Rename a schema
 ALTER SCHEMA library_schema RENAME TO books_schema;